ppallesen/cateloqueChallenge/Readme.md

 To run the tests run `pytest`

 ## Design choices
 In order to make the smallest MVP I choose to not make a SQL-database.
-I choose that since I could get all my tests passing without it.
+Since it wasn't needed to fullfill the requirements of the challenge.

 I made the most minimalistic file setup, since I can refactor it later